azurecitadel/azurecitadel/content/arc/servers/122-policies.md

 * the managed identity role
 * the required parameter names and values

+> Note that you could use a user assigned managed identity, instead of the system assigned managed identity shown here.
+(One reason to do this is to enable policy assignments by those who only have Contributor access.)

+{{< /details >}}

-You can get most of the info straight from the [JSON policy definition](https://github.com/Azure/azure-policy/blob/master/built-in-policies/policySetDefinitions/Monitoring/AzureMonitor_LinuxPlatform_EnableDCR.json), but we'll run through how to get those from the portal or from CLI commands.
+You can get most of the required values straight from the [JSON policy definition](https://github.com/Azure/azure-policy/blob/master/built-in-policies/policySetDefinitions/Monitoring/AzureMonitor_LinuxPlatform_EnableDCR.json), but we'll run through how to get those from the portal or from CLI commands.

+We'll set those as variables and use them in the `az policy assignment create` command.

+Let's start with `--scope $scope`.

 ### Scope

+#### Management groups

+The assignment scope is the Landing Zones management group.

+The management group resource ID format is `/providers/Microsoft.Management/managementGroups/<id>`.

+#### Set the variable

 1. Set the `scope` variable

-    The assignment scope is the Landing Zones management group.

     ```text
     scope=/providers/Microsoft.Management/managementGroups/alz-landingzones